-The course covers the developments in physics of the 20th century that have influenced human thought and values.
-The universal symmetries, relativity, and quantum mechanics will be examined in depth by exploring the processes of reasoning and investigation that led to the discoveries and a connection sought between modern physical thinking and events of the current scene.
-Prerequisite: PHYS 102 or 105.
+The course examines recent developments that have led to our current understanding of nature and have influenced human thought and values.
+The universal symmetries, relativity, and quantum mechanics will be examined in depth by exploring the processes of reasoning and investigation that led to their discoveries and a connection sought between modern physical thinking and events of the current scene.